grate-driver/grate/Vertex-Shader-ISA.md

 Each instruction contains up to two operations; one 4-component vector ALU (arithmetic logic unit) operation, and one 1-component SFU (special function unit) operation.
 The result of both units is a 4 component-vector, limited by a write-mask.

 There's five operands, one destination register per unit (referred to as rD), and three source operands (referred to as rA, rB and rC).
-The ALU can use up to all three source operands, while the CFU only operates on rC.
+The ALU can use up to all three source operands, while the SFU only operates on rC.

 There's no branching what-so-ever in the instruction set.
 Instead, predicated operations, as well as normal ALU operations are used.
 This means that all loops must be unrolled, among other things.